-Candidates who complete one of SMSU's licensure field programs, pass their MTLE pedagogy and content exams, and submit their edTPA to Pearson are eligible for a tier 3 initial professional license.
+Candidates who complete one of SMSU's licensure field programs and submit their edTPA to Pearson are eligible for a tier 3 initial professional license.
 There are other opportunities for candidates to teach in Minnesota without these qualifications.
 Use the Tiers Without Fear interactive tool to determine which tier you can apply for and which qualifications you need to be a teacher in Minnesota.